 Member Utility Networking

 NACWA’s strength is in the unity of its member agencies.
-And with this as a guiding value, NACWA is committed to using its communications resources—such as the Engage Forum, NACWA’s online clean water community—to enhance peer-to-peer networking among its members nationwide, and to helping ensure that each member agency has the tools necessary to provide affordable, sustainable clean water for all communities.
+With this guiding value, NACWA is committed to using its communications resources—such as the Engage Forum, NACWA’s online clean water community—to enhance peer-to-peer networking among its members nationwide, and to helping ensure that each member agency has the tools necessary to provide affordable, sustainable clean water for all communities.
 Our vision is to represent every utility as a NACWA member, helping to build a strong and sustainable clean water future.

-Ultimately, the communities that depend on clean water—which effectively includes everyone—are the sole reason why our member utilities exist.
-And seen through this lens, NACWA’s advocacy communications platform is focused on helping member agencies develop positive (communications) relationships with the communities they serve; understanding that clean water public affairs issues affect every family--every person--in a profound and intimate way.
+Ultimately, NACWA's membership exists to provide access to affordable clean water to all communities.
+Seen through this lens, NACWA’s communications platform is focused on helping member agencies develop positive media relationships in the communities they serve; understanding that public clean water issues affect every household.